FAQ

 Where can I make changes to the VPN Server or Client configuration file?

-You can find the client and server configuration file template in /vpn/config/templates/.
+You can find the client and server configuration file templates in /vpn/config/templates/.
 After editing the files, make sure to restart the VPN using systemctl restart vpn-configmanager and systemctl restart vpn-rest-server.

 The Copy button does not work on the Authentication & Provisioning page

-• The copy feature only works if the VPN Server is using https, as browsers only allow to copy something to the clipboard in a secure context.
-Also OpenID Connect (OIDC) callback URLs often have to be https only.
-If you intend to use the Authentication & Provisioning features, enable TLS (https) on the VPN setup page.
+The copy feature only works if the VPN Server is using HTTPS, as browsers only allow clipboard access in a secure context.
+OpenID Connect (OIDC) callback URLs also often have to use HTTPS.
+If you intend to use the Authentication & Provisioning features, enable TLS (HTTPS) on the VPN setup page.